NSW Biochemical Genetics Service

 Urgent same day testing

 Certain tests are available urgently.
 If this is required, direct contact with the on-call Genetic Metabolic Consultant or Biochemical Geneticists must be made.

-A request form giving FULL CLINICAL DETAILS and current drug therapy must accompany all requests.
+The request form should have FULL CLINICAL DETAILS and current drug therapy.
 This information may lead to an alternative and fruitful line of investigation.
 For NSW samples, appropriate tests are carried out regardless of whether these were requested or not.
 For out-of-state samples, we will discuss with the sender about any recommended extra tests.